go-masonry/docu-web/content/api/grpc/_index.md

    ...
    {{</highlight>}}

-   This way you can register multiple gRPC API implementations and they all will be registered in [one place](https://github.com/go-masonry/mortar/blob/master/constructors/partial/httpserver.go#L89).
+   This way you can register multiple gRPC API implementations, and they will all be registered in [one place](https://github.com/go-masonry/mortar/blob/master/constructors/partial/httpserver.go#L89).

-3. Now we need to add this option to the `Uber-FX` graph, as shown [here](https://github.com/go-masonry/mortar-demo/blob/master/workshop/main.go#L39)
+3. Now we need to add this option to the `Uber-FX` graph, as shown [here](https://github.com/go-masonry/mortar-demo/blob/master/workshop/main.go#L39):

    {{<highlight go>}}
    return fx.New(